-3. STATE YOUR CRITERIA FOR JUDGEMENT EXPLICITLY IN YOUR INTRO, LINKS AND CONCLUSION
+3. STATE YOUR CRITERIA FOR JUDGEMENT EXPLICITLY IN YOUR INTRO, LINKS AND CONCLUSION without the evidence of valid criteria being applied.

 - Criteria = How have you made your decision?
 Valid criteria consider the relative importance of factors and the weight applied to these in reaching a judgement. - You must be specific in your language when explaining how you have weighed up the relative importance of factors and arguments.
 For example: